alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 ### Step 6: Confirm Transaction

 After clicking "Confirm", you will need to confirm the transaction in your wallet.
-Here, your Stacks wallet is interacting with ALEX smart contract and is asking you for approval.
+Here, your Stacks wallet is interacting with the ALEX smart contract and is asking you for approval.
 Scroll through the wallet transaction window, review it and confirm the transaction.
 By doing this, you are allowing the wallet to sign and broadcast the transaction.

 {% hint style="info" %}
 To be completely sure, you can check: